-During the last three weeks of Term 2, Year 9 students at Oxley College complete a residential programme in Sydney where they study in museums, galleries, universities, theatres and the historically rich urban environment of Sydney’s CBD.
+Welcome!
+Oxley College Year 9 students complete a residential programme in Sydney where they will learn in museums, galleries, universities, theatres and the historically rich urban environment of Sydney’s CBD.

-The Rites of Passage Sydney programme has been designed around psychologist Michael Carr‑Gregg’s identified needs for 14 and 15 year olds: emancipation from parents; strong, healthy friendships; vocational direction; and a strong sense of personal identity.
+The Rites of Passage Sydney programme has been designed around psychologist Michael Carr-Greg’s identified needs for 14 and 15 year olds: emancipation from parents; strong, healthy friendships, vocational direction; and a strong sense of personal identity.

-Oxley has developed a cross-curricular academic programme around the theme “Identity – Telling Your Story”.
-It includes tours, workshops and lectures at Macquarie University, University of Technology Sydney, Art Gallery of NSW, ABC Studios, Foreshore Authority, Observatory Hill Education Centre, Museum of Human Disease, the Opera House, Museum of Contemporary Art, Australian Film and Television School and Cockatoo Island.
+We have developed a cross-curriculum academic programme around the theme “Identity – Telling Your Story”.
+It includes tours, workshops and lectures at Macquarie University, University of Technology Sydney, University of Sydney, Art Gallery of NSW, ABC Studios, Foreshore Authority, Reserve Bank, Museum of Human Disease, Sydney Jewish Museum, Barangaroo Reserve, the Australian Museum, Alliance Francaise, Sydney Improvised Music Association, the Opera House, Museum of Contemporary Art, and Cockatoo Island.
+Students will be mentored and coached by film makers who regularly work with AFTRS, lecturers and tutors from NIDA and ARIA award winning musicians.

 Oxley offers Social Service Learning trips throughout the year – follow the link for more details: